alttch/bma-info/eva3/integrations/sonoff.rst

 * **sonoff_mch** all Sonoff multi-port equipment

 As Sonoff exchange data via MQTT only, you must setup :ref:`MQTT notifier
-<mqtt_>` for :doc:`/uc//uc` first.
-Note that PHI modules always require full
+<eva3_mqtt_>` for :doc:`../uc/uc` first.
+Note that PHI modules always require
-MQTT topic despite notifier space is set.
+full MQTT topic despite notifier space is set.

 For the initial integrations, we recommend simple MQTT server `mosquitto
 <https://mosquitto.org>`_, which is included in all popular Linux distributions